 Alden Hellmuth is a saxophonist, composer, and arranger living in Brooklyn, NY.
-Originally from Hartford, CT she attended The Greater Hartford Academy of the Arts and went on to study at the prestigious Jackie McLean Institute of Jazz at the University of Hartford with a full tuition scholarship.
-There she studied with renowned jazz artists including Steve Davis, Nat Reeves, Abraham Burton, Javon Jackson, Rene McLean, and Chris Casey.
+Originally from Hartford, CT she attended The Greater Hartford Academy of the Arts for high school and went on to study music management at the University of Hartford's Hartt School.
+Though formally a business major she was very much involved in the school's jazz performance program (the Jackie McLean Institute) where she had the opportunity to study with and learn from renowned musicians like Abraham Burton, Eric McPherson, Steve Davis, Nat Reeves, Javon Jackson, and Rene McLean.

 During her time at university, Alden enjoyed opportunities performing at venues all over New England including the esteemed Sidedoor Jazz Club, the Hartford Jazz Festival, Infinity Music Hall, and Black Eyed Sally's for a special CPTV broadcast (Hartford Jazz Society's "Rising Star").
 In 2016 Alden was also selected as a recipient of the Dorothy Goodwin Scholarship for her creative performance and compositional work honoring women in jazz.

 Upon graduating Alden moved to New York and has since performed at venues like Smalls Jazz Club, the historical Minton's Playhouse, Cornelia Street Cafe, Shapeshifter Lab, Robert's Restaurant in Columbus Circle, and Tomi Jazz as a leader and sideman.
 She is grateful to have had opportunities to perform with a variety of incredible musicians including Louis Hayes, Dezron Douglas, Ehud Asherie, EJ Strickland, Josh Evans, David Bryant, Steve Davis, and Nat Reeves.